Bicycle lane road marking on a tarmac road with the sun shining in the background.

 How to buy a cheap bike, cycle hire schemes & more

-Cycling is hugely popular as it's a great way to get about and stay fit – and cycling can often be MoneySaving too.
+Cycling is a great way to get about and stay fit – and can often be MoneySaving too.
 We've pulled together some tips on how to buy, hire or take care of a bike.

 National sports body British Cycling and national charity Cycling UK have kindly reviewed this guide to ensure it's safe and accurate.
 Please give us feedback and share your own tips in the MoneySaving for cyclists forum thread.